The Terror of Tiny Town: Cast

 Jed Buell was able to find about 60 cast members for the film, with an average height of 3’8".
 He located most of them through talent agencies, newspaper ads, and radio broadcasts.
 The film presents Jed Buell's Midgets.
-Many of the actors were former members of the performing troupe The Singer Midgets., and played Munchkins in The Wizard of Oz, released in 1939.
+Many of the actors were former members of the performing troupe The Singer Midgets, and played Munchkins in The Wizard of Oz, released in 1939.

 Release

 The Terror of Tiny Town was released twice: first independently by producer Sol Lesser's Principal Pictures in July 1938, and then on a larger scale by Columbia Pictures six months later.
-Boxoffice returns proved to be so good that in 1938 the producer, Jed Buell, announced in the magazine Variety, that he had closed a deal with Sol Lesser.
+Box office returns proved to be so good that in 1938 the producer, Jed Buell, announced in the magazine Variety, that he had closed a deal with Sol Lesser.
 He had plans for multiple series of sequels films featuring an all little-people cast.
 For unclear reasons, the sequels were never produced.
 The film entered the public domain in 1966 after copyright was not renewed.